jacobobryant/biff/docs/01-tutorial/03-deploy.md

 Now you can create the droplet.

 > 2․ (Optional) If this is an important application, you may want to set up a
-> managed Postgres instance and edit config.edn to use that for XTDB's storage
+> managed Postgres instance and edit `config.env` to use that for XTDB's storage
 > backend instead of the filesystem.
 With the default standalone topology,
 > you'll need to handle backups yourself, and you can't use more than one
 > server.